AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 thanks to the :command:`map-routines` analysis command when provided with the :option:`-v` option and the set of coverage obligations to examine.

-The code sample below illustrates the simplest possible problematic
+The code sample below illustrates the simplest possible problematic decision and the following figure depicts the corresponding Binary Decision Diagram (commonly abbreviated as *BDD*), which states how sequence of operand evaluations, starting from the left, eventually lead to the expression outcome, here on the right:
-decision:

 .. code-block:: ada